miayam/learn-css/010 Grid/README.md

 ![named grid lines](./named-grid-lines.png)

 ## Grid Template Areas
 We can name grid lines.
-We also can name grid area.
+We also can name grid areas.

 Let's say we have a layout like this:
 \